 When using this feature over a wireless connection, ensure that your devices are within a range of 10-meters.
 Initially, the technology uses Bluetooth for quick connection, then after it takes advantage of point-to-point Wi-Fi for data transfer.

 One more thing worth noting is that your iPad and Mac must be logged into the same iCloud account as well.

 A Step In the Right Direction…

 Now, you no longer need to use third-party apps and hardware to turn your iPad as the secondary display for your Mac.
 Ever since I started using Catalina and iPadOS, I have been using this feature.
 And I must say that it has further enhanced the Continuity that has long been a great feature in the Apple ecosystem.

 You may also like to read:

-- How to Use Mouse with your iPad to Make the Most Out of It
+- Use Mouse with your iPad to Make the Most Out of It

 - How to Sync iPhone or iPad to Your Mac in macOS Catalina